 Symptoms and Signs of Diabetes in Children and Adolescents

 In type 1 diabetes, initial manifestations vary from asymptomatic hyperglycemia to life-threatening diabetic ketoacidosis Diabetic Ketoacidosis (DKA) Diabetic ketoacidosis (DKA) is an acute metabolic complication of diabetes characterized by hyperglycemia, hyperketonemia, and metabolic acidosis.
 Hyperglycemia causes an osmotic diuresis with... read more .
 However, most commonly, children have symptomatic hyperglycemia without acidosis, with several days to weeks of urinary frequency, polydipsia, and polyuria.
 Polyuria may manifest as nocturia, bed-wetting, or daytime incontinence; in children who are not toilet-trained, parents may note an increased frequency of wet or heavy diapers.
 About half of children have weight loss as a result of increased catabolism and also have impaired growth.
 Fatigue, weakness, candidal rashes, blurry vision (due to the hyperosmolar state of the lens and vitreous humor), and/or nausea and vomiting (due to ketonemia) may also be present initially.

-In type 2 diabetes, children are often asymptomatic and their condition may be detected only on routine testing.
-However, some children present with symptomatic hyperglycemia, HHS, or, despite the common misconception, DKA.
+In type 2 diabetes, the manifestation varies widely.
+Children are often asymptomatic or minimally symptomatic, and their condition may be detected only on routine testing.
+However, some children have a severe manifestation of symptomatic hyperglycemia, HHS, or, despite the common misconception, DKA.

 Complications of diabetes in children